CSSS/wall_e/documentation/Working_on_the_Bot.md

 9. Select the server you created and click `Authorize`

 ### Part 1.5: Setting up your Discord server for local testing
->This sections ensures that all mod commands work without errors in you local testing enviroment, meaning you Discord server.
+>Skip this section if you aren't gonna test on your own server This sections ensures that all mod commands work without errors in you local testing enviroment, meaning you Discord server.

 1. Make sure you have the following roles in your server:
    1. Minions